AndersDeath/diary2/README.md

 # 14 June 2022 - Wednesday - Yerevan

 i hav a call with Selfapy today.
 It was a session with a team.
 I was like on stand-up.
 Very hard I believe. other day was very smooth and without any significant news.
 Oh, yea, I've scheduled an appointment to LOR doctor.
 The iphones camera are great. i think I am ready to record a video for telegram or other media.
 Why not?
 AMBOOS rejected me.
 Shame on them. tomorrow I should make sport and meditation, because I've just stopped to do this.
 It's rally shame.
 And again, I again dived into depression mode.
 Thank you.

+# 15 June 2022 - Thursday - Yerevan

+LOR was nice.
+The hospital was nice. it's very american.
+Tomorrow I will go to make new KT.
+I also did a lot of tasks. at the same time I see that my written english became worse.
+I need to iprove it and be more concentraited on spelling.